-HEA791 Practicum Seminar: Health/Family/Consumer Sciences - 2 credits
+HEA 791 Practicum Seminar: Health/Family/Consumer Sciences - 2 credits

 Practicum required concurrently: HEA790.
-Exit Performance Portfolio required for credit.
-The seminar for classroom experience supports students' growth as they assume the teaching role in health/family and consumer science.
-It is the setting for students to interpret and discuss their field-based experiences and transform them into skills, knowledge, attitudes and values for the health classroom.
-The seminar provides a cohort/support for students to address problems, find solutions, and share best practices which they have observed and used themselves.
-They will also be able to relate current research in health education to a real school setting.
-They master understanding and practice of the Massachusetts Curriculum Frameworks, develop the skills necessary for the teacher tests, and become familiar with the current reforms and changes in state regulations on educator licensure.
+The seminar for classroom experience supports students' growth as they assume the teaching role.
+It is the setting for students to interpret their field-based experiences and transform them into skills, knowledge constructs, attitudes and values.
+The seminar provides a cohort/support for students to address problems and find solutions, while utilizing current academic research and practices.
+They master understanding and practice of their state's and national curriculum frameworks, develop the skills necessary for the teacher tests, and become familiar with recent developments in local, state and global health education issues.